 The Olanga WILDRiver spans over a length of 36 kilometres and is embedded in the Paanajärvi Wilderness and in Paanajärvi National Park, Russia.
-The Olanga WILDRiver is characterized by an extraordinary scenery, with the well-known Kivakkakoski rapids.
+The Olanga WILDRiver is characterised by an extraordinary scenery with the well-known Kivakkakoski rapids.
 Today this is the highest unregulated waterfall in Karelia with a height of 12 meters.
 There are altogether 13 rapids on the river from lake Paanajärvi to Pyaozero lake.
 The Olanga WILDRiver is the key element and driving force behind the establishment of the Paanajärvi National Park and later on the transboundary protected area: the Paanajärvi National Park in Russia and Oulanka National Park in Finland.

 The Oulanka WILDRiver coming from Finland is crossing the Finland-Russia border and changing the name to Olanga WILDRiver.
 The Olanga WILDRiver flows into the Lake Paanajärvi.
 Then Olanga WILDRiver connects Lake Paanajärvi with the region’s largest lake, called Lake Pyaozero, outside of the Paanajärvi National Park.
 Every summer, brown trout force their way upstream through foaming rapids of the Olanga WILDRiver to reach the calm backwaters in the upper part of the Olanga WILDRiver.
 The Olanga WILDRiver (Russia) and the Oulanka WILDRiver (Finland) create a great international WILDRiver.